Skip to content

 adding hot roast beef to a dipped bun

-Slice the sandwich and serve with assorted toppings, cheeses, and sauces.
+Serve: I slice the sandwich in half and serve it with assorted toppings, cheeses, sauces, and a small bowl of au jus on the side.

 slicing a french dip sndwich